Even though guys can't get pregnant, it's important to know about emergency contraception if you are having sex with a female partner.

 Names of EC you should be familiar with:

-Ella™ is a new brand of EC.
-In order to purchase Ella™ from the pharmacy, all women need a prescription from their health care provider.
+- Ella™ (Ulipristal acetate): In order to purchase Ella™ from the pharmacy, all women need a prescription from their health care provider.

 When should a woman use emergency contraception?